Seating

 Each seat references these two entities:

-• An area represents the physical location of a group of seats.
+• An seating area represents the physical location of a group of seats.

-• A category is meant to separate seats in different price ranges from each another.
+• A ticket category is meant to separate seats in different price ranges from each another.

-Since a ticket is bound to a category, a user with a ticket from category X cannot reserve a seat that belongs to category Y.
+Since a ticket is bound to a ticket category, a user with a ticket from ticket category X cannot reserve a seat that belongs to ticket category Y.

-Each area and category belongs to a specific party since each seating setup often is party-specific (even if multiple parties are held in the same location).
+Each seating area and ticket category belongs to a specific party since each seating setup often is party-specific (even if multiple parties are held in the same location).

 A small party may take place in a single room or hall, and no distinction is made between the seats in it.
-Thus, a single area as well as a single category are sufficient, so every seat belongs to the same area and the same category.
+Thus, a single seating area as well as a single ticket category are sufficient, so every seat belongs to the same seating area and the same ticket category.

 ../../_images/example_small.png